SDA-SE/sda-dropwizard-commons/sda-commons-server-testing/README.md

 The [`SystemPropertyExtension`](./src/main/java/org/sdase/commons/server/testing/junit5/SystemPropertyExtension.java)
 allows to set system properties for JUnit tests.
 All system properties will be reset after the test has run.

+In addition to what [JUnit pioneer](https://junit-pioneer.org/docs/system-properties/) offers this extension is capable of setting a property with a supplier function.

 ```java
 public class CustomIT {